-The Ford and Etal Estates are one of Northumberland's hidden gems, home to two picturesque villages that support a vibrant tourist economy.
-Ford and Etal is perfect for outdoor types who love horse-riding, canoeing, fishing, walking, and cycling, it’s about time you took a trip to Ford & Etal.
+The Ford and Etal Estates are home to Northumberland’s hidden gems - two picturesque villages that help to support a vibrant tourist economy.
+For those who love the outdoors, horse riding, canoeing, fishing, walking, and cycling, it’s about time you took a trip to Ford & Etal.